Raizellll/Raizellll.github.io/index.md

 # About Me

 <img src="/images/pld.jpg" class="floatpic">

-Here is **Yiran Xu (Raizel, 徐一冉)**.<br>

-I am a  junior studying Computer Science at Fudan University, supervised by [Prof. Li Shang](https://cscw.fudan.edu.cn/lishang/list.htm).
-I am currently working on some amazing AI projects, which involve Smart earwear, ML and RL, trying to create a personal LLM deployed on a cell phone, which is challenging but cool.<br>
+Hi!
+I’m **Yiran Xu (Raizel, 徐一冉)** — a senior undergraduate majoring in Computer Science at **Fudan University**, advised by [Prof. Li Shang](https://cscw.fudan.edu.cn/lishang/list.htm).

+My research centers on **large language models, interpretability, and algorithmic reasoning**.
+I am particularly interested in how internal modularity and activation dynamics give rise to reasoning, confidence, and creativity in neural systems.
+Previously, I worked with [**Prof. Robert Dick**](https://ece.engin.umich.edu/personnel/dick-robert) at the **University of Michigan**, studying *latent expert discovery* in pretrained Transformers, and I formerly worked in the **MemX Lab** at Fudan under Prof. Shang, exploring multimodal, memory-augmented LLM applications.

+At Fudan, under [**Prof. Yixin Cao**](https://www.caoyixin.site/), I am now conducting research on *Deep Evaluation via Neural Activation Analysis*, connecting architectural modularity with activation-level interpretability to better understand model reasoning and evaluation dynamics.

-If you are interested in any aspect of me, feel free to reach out to me at my email.
+If you share similar interests, feel free to reach out: **yiranxu22 at m.fudan.edu.cn**

-**<font color="#990000">I am actively seeking a PhD position for fall 2026.
-If you have any information, please contact me.
-Thank you!</font>**
+> **🎯 I am currently seeking a PhD position for Fall 2026** in areas related to LLM interpretability, HCI, or algorithmic AI foundations.
+I would deeply appreciate any related information or opportunities.

 ---

 ## Research Interests

+- Interpretability and Mechanistic Analysis of LLMs
-- Machine Learning
+- Algorithmic Reasoning and Game-Theoretic Learning
 - HCI
-- Robotics
-- AI-powered Everything

-Currently doing research in Fudan MemX lab.
-My research focuses on what a personal LLM with voice+text in and voice out can do for individual person, and I'm trying to make it not forgettable through MoE, while exploring what other interesting things it can do.
+- Efficient and Modular Neural Architectures

 ---

 ## News and Updates

-- **Jan 2025 - Feb 2025:** Enjoyed my intern in HUAWEI PaaS.
-Did work related to AI replication.
-Met interesting and highly skilled coworkers and mentor who delighted me.
+- **Jun – Sept 2025:** Summer research at the **University of Michigan** with [**Prof. Robert Dick**](https://ece.engin.umich.edu/personnel/dick-robert), exploring *latent expert discovery* and post-hoc modularization of Transformers.
+- **Jan – Feb 2025:** Interned at **Huawei PaaS**, working on AI replication and large-scale model deployment.